PLSysSec/FaCT/guidelines.md

 If merlin does not tell you the answer, look at the rest of the codebase.

-Gary will hunt you down if you go over 80 characters.
-Or use tabs.
-If your code doesn't compile, then dig your own grave.
+Do not use tabs for indentation.
+Keep line lengths below 80 characters.

+Ensure your code compiles before you check it in.

 If you can't find the answer anywhere, use [these guidelines](https://ocaml.org/learn/tutorials/guidelines.html)